chmouel/one-third-window-gnome-extension/README.md

 side.

-This extension automate it, it add a shortcut (Super+c by default ) to always center the current and another shortcut (Super+Shift+c) to rotate the postion from Left to Right.
+This extension automate it, it add a shortcut (Super+c by default ) to always center the current window and another shortcut (Super+Shift+c) to rotate the postion from Left to Right.

 You can customize the pixel positionement as much as you want but the defaults should be sanes.